Dijadiju/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The 6-abs.c program computes the absolute value of an integer.

 The 8-24_hours.c program prints  minute of the day of Jack Bauer, starting from 00:00 to 23:59.

+The 9-times_table.c program  prints the 9 times table, starting with 0.